robotology/superquadric-grasp/README.md

 5. The robot <b>grasps</b> and <b>lifts</b> the object.
 6. Finally the hand goes back to the initial pose.

+## Documentation
+Online code documentation will be available soon.

 ## License
 Material included here is Copyright of _iCub Facility - Istituto Italiano di Tecnologia_